perffection/Bible-tools-aleluya/README.md

 ## Bible Tools Aleluya
 # For God so loved the world, that He gave His only begotten Son, that all who believe in Him should not perish but have everlasting life

-Welcome, this is a simple plugin that interfaces with an app at https://api1.bible.systems which is currently based off https://bible-api.com that will look up Bible references in KJV.
+Welcome, this is a simple plugin that interfaces with an app at https://api1.bible.systems which is currently based off https://bible-api.com that will look up Bible references.
-43

 ### Desired Functionality

 #### Short Term